-2.1 The parties shall each Process Customer Data.
+2.1 The parties shall each process Customer Data.
 The parties acknowledge that the factual arrangement between them dictates the classification of each party in respect of the Data Protection Legislation.
-Notwithstanding the foregoing, the parties anticipate that Customer shall act as a Data Controller and BridgeU shall act as a Data Processor as follows:
+Notwithstanding the foregoing, the parties anticipate that the Customer shall act as a Data Controller and BridgeU shall act as a Data Processor and a Data Controller as follows:

-(a) Customer shall be a Data Controller where it is Processing Customer Data in relation to its role as an education provider; and
+(a) Customer shall be a Data Controller where it is processing Customer Data in relation to its role as an education provider;

-(b) BridgeU shall be a Data Processor where it is Processing Customer Data in relation to its role as the provider of the Platform to the Customer and its Authorised Users.
+(b) BridgeU shall be a Data Processor where it is processing Customer Data in relation to its role as the provider of the Platform to the Customer and its Authorised Users; and

-2.2 Customer (as Data Controller) and BridgeU (as Data Processor) shall comply with their obligations under the Data Protection Legislation in relation to any Personal Data which BridgeU Processes under or in connection with this Agreement.
+2.2 Customer (as Data Controller) and BridgeU (as Data Processor and Data Controller) shall comply with their obligations under the Data Protection Legislation in relation to any Customer Data which BridgeU processes under or in connection with this Agreement.

-(a) Process Customer Data only in accordance with the instructions of the Customer (which include the instructions of a general nature as set out in the Agreement or as otherwise notified by Customer to BridgeU during the Term) unless BridgeU is required by applicable law to Process Personal Data otherwise;
+(a) Process Customer Data only in accordance with the instructions of the Customer (which include the instructions of a general nature as set out in the Agreement or as otherwise notified by Customer to BridgeU during the Term) unless BridgeU is required by applicable law to process Customer Data otherwise;

-(c) notify the Customer without undue delay after becoming aware of a Personal Data Breach and provide reasonable assistance to the Customer with any investigation into and remediation of a Personal Data Breach;
+(c) notify the Customer without undue delay after becoming aware of a Data Breach and provide reasonable assistance to the Customer with any investigation into and remediation of a Data Breach;

 (e) provide the Customer with reasonable assistance in carrying out any data protection impact assessments;

-(f) delete all Customer Data after the end of the provision of services relating to Processing, and delete existing copies unless applicable law requires continued storage of the Personal Data;
+(f) delete all Customer Data after the end of the provision of Services relating to processing, and delete existing copies unless applicable law requires continued storage of the Customer Data;

-(a) where necessary, ensure that it has informed Data Subjects whose Personal Data are Processed by BridgeU under or in connection with this Agreement that the Customer may disclose their Personal Data to BridgeU, and that the relevant Data Subjects (or where applicable, their parents or legal guardians) have, where necessary, consented to such Processing and disclosure.
-The Customer shall be responsible for ensuring the Personal Data provided by the Customer to be Processed by BridgeU pursuant to and in accordance with this Agreement is Processed on lawful grounds;
+(a) where necessary, ensure that it has informed Data Subjects whose Customer Data is processed by BridgeU under or in connection with this Agreement that the Customer may disclose their Customer Data to BridgeU, and that the relevant Data Subjects (or where applicable, their parents or legal guardians) have, where necessary, consented to such processing and disclosure.
+For any Data Subjects under the age of fourteen (14), the Customer is responsible for obtaining the written consent of the Data Subject’s parent or legal guardian to the processing and disclosure of their personal data in accordance with the Customer’s local data protection laws, such as the Chinese Personal Information Protection Law (“PIPL”).
+If the Data Subject (or where applicable, their parents or legal guardians) do not consent to such processing and disclosure, BridgeU will not be able to provide the Data Subject with access to the Platform or the Services.
+The Customer shall be responsible for ensuring the Customer Data provided by the Customer to be processed by BridgeU pursuant to and in accordance with this Agreement is processed on lawful grounds;

 (b) be solely responsible for any automated decision making it makes on or in connection with the Platform and shall ensure it implements suitable measures to safeguard the Data Subjects’ rights and freedoms;

-(c) promptly notify BridgeU in the event of any withdrawal of any relevant consent by any Data Subject whose Personal Data is Processed pursuant to this Agreement, giving sufficient details of the withdrawal to enable the Data Processor to comply with its obligations under the Data Protection Legislation.
+(c) promptly notify BridgeU in the event of any withdrawal of any relevant consent, or request to restrict processing by any Data Subject whose Customer Data is processed pursuant to this Agreement, giving sufficient details of the withdrawal to enable the Data Processor to comply with its obligations under the Data Protection Legislation.